- Size: 16 x 12 inches

 “I don’t even want to be just the best.
 I want to grow so tall that nobody can reach me.” – James Dean

 When James Dean died at the unbelievably young age of 24, only one of his films had ever been seen by the public (East of Eden).
 His second film, Rebel Without a Cause, was released within days of his death.

 There’s nothing quite like watching a movie from the Golden Age of Hollywood.
-Whether it’s a Musical, Western, Comedy, Romance, or Drama – if it’s on, I’m not too far away… with popcorn in hand and a cat in my lap.
+Whether it’s a Musical, Western, Comedy, Romance, or Drama – if it’s on, I’m not too far away… with popcorn in hand and a couple of cats nearby.

 Below are a few Old Hollywood movie reviews I’ve done on the blog.
 There are, as you’d imagine, a lot more to come. – Joi (“Joy”)

 We’re in the Money (Joan Blondell, Glenda Farrell)

 The Prince and the Showgirl (Marilyn Monroe, Laurence Olivier)

 The White Sister (Helen Hayes, Clark Gable)

 Seven Brides for Seven Brothers (Howard Keel, Jane Powell, Russ Tamblyn, Julie Newmar)

 Rio Bravo (John Wayne, Dean Martin, Angie Dickinson, Ricky Nelson, Walter Brennan)